African vulture crisis: Southern Africa

 Southern Africa has the highest species diversity of vultures in the continent, comprising nine species which are the aforementioned Egyptian vulture, bearded vulture, hooded vulture, white-backed vulture, white-headed vulture, Rüppell's griffon vulture, lappet-faced vulture, palmnut vulture and the endemic Cape Vulture.

 Whilst conservation action has been taking place in the region, the sporadic nature of poisonings and their large death count have dealt heavy blows to vultures in the region.

 A recent incident in Kruger National Park involved the poisoned carcass of an African buffalo somewhere in mid-August 2022.
 It was estimated that 104 White-backed vultures were fatally poisoned, while 20 were harmed.
 A hyena had also succumbed from the poisoning.
 It was believed that the poisoning was intentional to collect vulture parts.
 Currently, the number of white-backed vultures sits at about 7,500 individuals, down from a population that numbered tens of thousands.

 The deadliest instance of poisoning occurred in Chobe National Park, Botswana in 2019, involving the carcasses of three poisoned African bush elephants.
 A total of 537 vultures were killed, 468 white-backed vultures, 28 hooded vultures, 17 white-headed vultures, 14 lappet-faced vultures, and 10 cape vultures.
 Furthermore, 2 tawny eagles succumbed to the poison.

 Consequences and implications

 Vultures play an essential ecological role in Africa.
 As a primary scavenger they contribute to the destruction of harmful pathogens and removal of decaying corpses form the environment, which may limit water contamination and the spread of disease from animal carcasses.
 Falls in vulture numbers in India led to increased numbers of feral dogs and increased rabies incidence, showing a potential threat for human health in Africa.

 Affected species

-The decline rates in this table are based off a 2024 study of population trends over three generations.
+The decline rates in this table are based on a 2024 study of population trends over three generations.
 Alongside vultures, other large birds of prey have also suffered extreme declines.